Usage Guide¶

 ```

-To prevent django-templated-email-md from processing the content inside code blocks, you can wrap the relevant content with Django’s built-in {% verbatim %}
+To prevent django-templated-email-md from processing the content inside code blocks, you can wrap the relevant content with Django’s built-in {% verbatim %} template tag.

 Example¶